 - Parsleyworms, these green caterpillars will eat through the leaves with typical caterpillar voraciousness.

-- Nematodes, both root knit and needle nematodes can cause galls, branching roots, and malformed roots in carrots.
+- Nematodes, both root knit and needle nematodes can cause galls, branching roots, and malformed roots.
 They’re only an issue in soil above 55 degrees Fahrenheit, so early planting can avoid them.

 Where to Buy Seeds?